The Ultimate 3 Days in Madrid ItinerarySpain

 Personally, we recommend airing on the side of at least a few nutrients with breakfast: toast served with olive oil and tomato, accompanied with coffee, of course, is a fabulous way to start your 3 day Madrid itinerary.

+There are lots of fabulous brunch spots in Madrid!
 If you’re looking for a tasty and convenient spot for breakfast, we can recommend el b_US!

 Head over to Plaza Mayor.